 C3 Metrics programs have included some of the most analytically sophisticated advertisers in their respective categories — organizations with serious internal data and analytics teams who chose an independent measurement partner precisely because they understood the conflict of interest in platform self-reporting.

 The caliber of the client list is a direct reflection of what the platform is built to handle: large, complex, omni-channel programs where measurement accuracy materially affects budget decisions worth tens or hundreds of millions of dollars.
+Measurement-first independent agencies — the shops that lead with analytics rather than reach — bring their most demanding clients to C3 Metrics for the same reason.

 National OEM programs managing national, regional, and dealer-tier attribution across digital, linear TV, and co-op media — including one of the top-selling Japanese automotive brands in the US market.
 C3 Metrics' leadership brings 40+ years of automotive technology strategy experience, spanning the full retail technology ecosystem from OEM to dealer.